A Dynamic Duo for Greater DE&I

 Collaboration Coast-to-Coast

-In this capacity, Elizabeth and Tara have collaborated with teammates who lead the company’s DE&I efforts from coast-to-coast.
-This active knowledge sharing has empowered Elizabeth and Tara to plan more impactful events for the local Puget Sound trade community.
-Through these interactions, Elizabeth and Tara have also gained valuable insights into reporting tools, generated outreach event ideas and developed a robust network of support.
+To help broaden her knowledge, Elizabeth has intentionally collaborated with teammates who lead the company’s DE&I efforts from coast-to-coast.
+Through active knowledge sharing, Elizabeth has been able to plan more impactful events for the local Puget Sound trade community, gain valuable insights into reporting tools and develop a robust network of support.

 Goal Setting and Relationship Building

-Elizabeth and Tara have established many goals, including reaching out to new diverse trade contractors and businesses.
-To foster these relationships, they regularly attend National Association of Minority Contractors (NAMC) and Northwest Minority Builders Alliance (NWMBA) events and help mentor and support efforts for the Northwest Mountain Minority Supplier Development Council (NWMMSDC).
+As she moves forward, Elizabeth has established many goals including reaching out to new diverse trade contractors and businesses with which HSW has not previously partnered.
+To foster these relationships, she regularly attends National Association of Minority Contractors (NAMC) and Northwest Minority Builders Alliance (NWMBA) events and helps mentor and support efforts for the Northwest Mountain Minority Supplier Development Council (NWMMSDC).

 “The Diverse Partnership Engagement meetings are dynamic and meaningful opportunities,” says Elizabeth.
 “We want to raise awareness about upcoming bids, but more than that, we want diverse businesses to know we are proactively advocating for their success.”

-“If we can make one individual or business in our community feel seen and connected, we know we’re on the right path,” says Tara.
+“If we can make one individual or business in our community feel seen and connected, we know we’re on the right path,” says Elizabeth.